hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

-The idea of this PR is to have a consistent and correct flat database after the snapsync in order to be able to use it during transactions and therefore no longer browse the tree.
+The idea of this PR is to have a consistent and correct flat database after the snapsync and fastsync in order to be able to use it during transactions and therefore no longer browse the tree.
 This will improve the performance of the SLOAD and Besu in general

+This PR can also improved the performance of  fullsync bonsai node and tracing

+You need to resync the worldstate to see better performance

+Tests :
+  - 3 mainnet node during severals days (snapsync)
+  - 3 goerli node during severals days (snapsync)
+  - 1 mainnet node during severals days (fastsync)

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->